mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/GuidelinesAndStandards.md

 ========================

 Here list currently missing guidelines and standards, which purpose are to
-*	Save time for any developer, who may be new to Mantid and not located within a Mantid team environment, wanting to
+*	Save time for any developer, who may be new to Mantid and not located within a Mantid team environment, wants to for example
- * adapt a new instrument or
+ * add a new instrument to Mantid
- * integrate non-Mantid software with Mantid in some way or
+ * integrate non-Mantid software with Mantid in some way
  * simply just want to contribute to Mantid
-*	Save time of experienced Mantid team members not having to explain the above
+*	Save time for experienced Mantid team members not having to explain the above

 Data formats (loaders)
 ------------
-As part of adding a new instrument in Mantid, it may not be the case that an existing data loader can be used, and therefore a new data loader needs to be written.
+As part of adding a new instrument to Mantid, it may not be the case that an existing data loader can be used, and therefore a new data loader needs to be written.

 * No guidelines exist for adding a new loader to Mantid